presents narrative biographical genealogies of the major noble

 [Click for information on updates].

-These are marked by a "Medieval Lands 2/3" watermark pattern
+The "Medieval Lands 3" watermark pattern

 which is displayed diagonally as part of the coloured background of